prerequisites.sh

 sudo apt-get install log4cxx

-or sudo apt-get install liblog4cxx-dev
+orsudo apt-get install liblog4cxx-dev

-on Ubuntu 16.04sudo apt-get install libjemalloc-dev
+sudo apt-get install libjemalloc-dev

 sudo apt-get install libmicrohttpd-dev